 The anodize coating can be dyed colors using dyes.
 A rainbow of colors are available and we typically have these basic colors readily available: black, red, green, gold, violet, brown & blue.
 It should be noted that these organic dyes will fade from UV radiation in sunlight.

 Q: Why did my black fade to purple in a few weeks?

 A: The quality of the dye used and the quality of the sealer after the dye will keep the colors from fading.
 We only use the highest quality dyes and we seal all our parts with a hot nickel acetate solution for the highest quality colors.

 Q: Why are some of my parts different colors after a clear anodizing?

-A: Different alloys of aluminum will anodize a slightly different color, so the end product will also look different even if the part is dyed.
-To keep the colors the same, use consistant lots of aluminum alloys.
+A: Different alloys of aluminum will anodize a different color, so the end product will also look different even if the part is dyed.
+To keep the colors the same, use consistent lots of aluminum alloys.

 Q: How far will the anodizing go into a hole?

-We offer glass bead, aluminum oxide, walnut shell and plastic media blasting.
-The walnut shell and plastic media is generally used for paint removal.
+We offer glass bead, aluminum oxide and plastic media blasting.
+The plastic media is generally used for paint removal.
 The glass beads and aluminum oxide media are used for cleaning and applying a specific matte finish on the part before plating.

 Featuring both cold and hot applications for Steel and Stainless steel.

 Black Oxide is a surface treatment which forms an oxide coating on the surface of steels and stainless steels which is black.
 It’s main application is to change the color of the steel without risk of chipping or peeling where a coating of oil is permissible.
 Black oxide has no corrosion protective properties on it’s own, but it does make a superior surface for the application of oil to keep the surface from rusting.
 Common uses for black oxide are tooling, small screws for consumer goods, engine parts and firearms.